sperciva/sperciva.github.io/README.md

 * National Association of Mathematicians

 **Non-academic**
-* I serve as principal violist in MSU's concert orchestra
+* I currently serve as principal violist in the MSU Concert Orchestra
 * I enjoy doing gymnastics and ballet
 * I love alpacas